GEANT/edugain-openidfed/OpenID4RS-OpenIDFederation.md

 | `metadata`         | JSON Object.
 Contains Metadata according to the schema of that type.
 Possible types include `openid_relying_party`, `openid_provider`, `federation_entity`, `oauth_authorization_server`, and `oauth_resource`. |

-In addition to the Entity Configuration Common Parameters, the Trust Anchor MAY contain the following paramenters, which their requirement may vary by each of them
+In addition to the Entity Configuration Common Parameters, the Trust Anchor MAY contain the following paramenters, which their requirement may vary by each of them.

 | Claim              | Description                                                                                   |
 |--------------------|-----------------------------------------------------------------------------------------------|